Open-Source-Community/LDP-Task/Fedora/README.md

 ![Alt text](https://www.linuxtechi.com/wp-content/uploads/2022/05/Choose-Start-Fedora-Workstation-Live-36.png?ezimgfmt=ng:webp/ngcb22)

-4. You can try out fedora before installing it on you hard drive.
+4. You can try out fedora before installing it on your hard drive.

 ![Alt text](https://d3t0tbmlie281e.cloudfront.net/igi/framework/BrPgH5c1ZOPpKxPP.medium)

-5. If you like the look and feel you can choose "Install to hard drive" option.
+5. If you like the look and feel, you can choose "Install to hard drive" option.

 6. You will be prompted to select your timezone and keyboard layout.